smartcodercareer/website/content/privacy-policy.md

 1. Introduction

-1.1 We are committed to safeguarding the privacy of our website Appdy.co.uk visitors and service users.
+1.1 We are committed to safeguarding the privacy of our website appdy.co.uk visitors and service users.

 1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.